atbcb/ICTTestingBaseline/docs/22Resize.md

 ## Test Procedure for 1.4.4 Resize Text
 ### Identify Content
-All text on a page .
+All text on a page.

 ### Test Instructions
 1. Check that there is a mechanism to resize, scale, or zoom in on the content at least to 200% of original size.
 Known approaches include: